aameerhamza1801/Stock-Prediction-Strategies-ML/README.md

 	Relative Strength Index
 	Williams %R

-For some features the library Talib is required.
+These features are calculated using the values in the data.
+For some features the library [Talib] is required.

+# Note

+Stock data used for this code is the Pakistan Stock Exchange Data {from my country;) }.
+Feel Free to use your data.